donnatopia/algorithms-practice/leetcode/139. Word Break/wordBreak.md

   - else
     - return true

+- Plan B: (dynamic programming)
+  - create a set from the wordDict
+    - creation of the set would have a time complexity of O(n)
+    - a set would make search in the wordDict at constant time complexity
+  - goal is to create a dp array which indicates if a valid split can occur at the current index
+    - a valid split means that when the current index is split from s, the word yielded is present in the wordDict set
+  - iterate through the length of s and consider all the different substrings that can be created from index 0 to the current index
+    - if the substring is present in the wordDict AND the starting index is 0 OR dp at the previous end index is true
+      - then mark the current end index as true
+      - finish the loop
+  - return the dp at the end index to show if there are valid word splits

 ### Pseudocode
 - Plan A:
   - create a running dictionary variable and set to an empty set